UiPath/Community.Activities/README.md

 #### What This Means for Contributors
-* All bucket 1, 2, and 3 breaking changes require talking to the repo owners first.
+* All buckets (1, 2, and 3) breaking changes require talking to the repo owners first.
-* If you're not sure in which bucket applies to a given change, contact us as well.
+* If you're not sure which bucket applies to a given change, contact us as well.
-* It doesn't matter if the old behavior is "wrong", we still need to think through the implications.
+* It doesn't matter if the old behavior is "wrong", we still need to think the implications through.
-* If a change is deemed too breaking, we can help identify alternatives such as introducing a new API and obsoleting the old one.
+* If a change is deemed too breaking, we can help identify alternatives such as introducing a new API and depricating the old one.